jacobknighj12/T1A3_Choose_Your_Own_Adventure/README.md

   Whenever a user inputs a capital letter, there will be a displayed "You have entered a capital letter, please correct your input."
   Whenever a user inputs a word or selection the program doesnt recognise it will display "selection not recognized, please check spelling and retry."
   If a user attempts to run the program without the dependancy gem, I will raise a prompt "X Gem not installed please go and install it before running"

+### R8 Develop a diagram that describes control flow for the app

+understood